aloklearning/aloklearning/README.md

 ## Who Am I?

-A hands-on creative software developer with excellent communication, organizational skills.
-A hard-working person who believes in completing things, who has an experience in Object-Oriented Programming as well as working on different platforms.
+A hands-on creative software developer with **excellent communication, organizational skills**.
+A hard-working person who believes in completing things, who has an experience in **Object-Oriented Programming** as well as working on different platforms.
 Great dedication with excellent focus on doing various task.
 A learning enthusiast who is comfortable with multiple tech languages & frameworks and would love to work in a very dynamic & aspirational environment.
 Apart from my work, I love to: **Talk | Making People Laugh | Photgraphy | Singing | Vlogging**

 [![StackOverFlow](https://img.shields.io/badge/StackOverFlow-%23FF9900.svg?style=for-the-badge&logo=stackoverflow&logoColor=white)](https://stackoverflow.com/users/5362583/alok?tab=profile)